 What is wingsurfing?

-Wingsurfing is a relatively new water sport where the wingsurfer stands on a surfboard and is pulled by a wing (sail).
-The wingsurfer has the wing in his hands.
+Wingsurfing is a relatively new water sport in which the wingsurfer stands on a surfboard and is pulled by a wing (sail).
+The surfer has the wing in his hands.
 This is therefore not attached to a surfboard, as is the case with windsurfing, for example.
 Wingsurfing can be described as a cross between wave surfing, windsurfing, kite surfing and foiling.

-Wing surfing is also called wing foiling when a hydrofoil (hydrofoil) is used in combination with a specially developed wing foil board.
+Wingsurfing is actually called wing foiling when a hydrofoil (hydrofoil) is used in combination with a specially developed wing foil board.
 Another active name is wingen.